Samukat/Data3001G2/README.md

 We therefore removed all data from tracks other than Albert Park, and further excluded datapoints beyond Turn 3, since our focus is on Turns 1 and 2 and the overtaking section between Turns 2 and 3.
 This was done by filtering for laps with a current lap distance below 1200m.
 Note that this distance exceeds the target lap point of 900m, allowing us to conduct both exploratory data analysis (EDA) to determine why 900m was optimal, as well as perform linear interpolation around this point.

 Finally, we performed checks to handle missing values in the dataset, primarily for the car position variables.
-Rows with missing coordinates totaled around 68,000
+Rows with missing coordinates totalled around 68,000.

-Further laps were removed as dicussed in the *Removing unsuitable laps* section.
+Further laps were removed as discussed in the *Removing unsuitable laps* section.

 ### 3.3.
 Track visualisation